Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for bipartite systems

-Note that in the equation presented earlier, the last term is directly proportional to $L^2l$, representing the three-dimensional volume of subsystem A. With this correspondence, one can infer that the final term is proportional to the thermal entropy associated with subsystem A. To further scrutinize our findings, we can examine the behavior as $\xi$ approaches zero.
-It is expected that in the limit where $Q$ tends to zero (which can also be achieved by setting $\xi$ to zero), the aforementioned result will coincide with the AdS Schwarzschild black hole result found in \cite{Chaturvedi:2016rft}.
+In the expression of $\mathcal{E}_{low}$, the last term proportional to the $L^2l$ represents the three dimensional volume.
+One can interpret this term as the thermal entropy.
+In the $\xi \to 0$ limit the $\mathcal{E}_{low}$ reduces to the AdS Schwarzschild black hole result found in \cite{Chaturvedi:2016rft}.
 It is worth emphasizing that the initial term enclosed within the curly brackets, with the appropriate scaling factor, precisely reproduces the entanglement entropy of subsystem A at low temperatures.

-Now, as the limit $\xi \to 0$ is taken, we can examine the behavior of the function $g(\xi)$, revealing that $g(\xi)$ scales as $1/\xi$.
+In $\xi \to 0$ limit $g(\xi)$ scales as $1/\xi$.
 Consequently, in terms of temperature, we can express this as $g(\xi) \propto T^2$.
-By combining the aforementioned arguments, it becomes apparent that the final term, which is proportional to the volume $V = L^2l$, exhibits an explicit temperature dependence of order $T^3$.
-Hence, one can interpret this last term in the preceding equation as the thermal entropy (in $(d+1)$-dimensional AdS Schwarzschild geometry, thermal entropy is proportional to $VT^{d-1}$) of the system A. Consequently, we can now reformulate equation \eqref{eq65} in the following manner
+By combining these facts, it becomes apparent that the final term, which is proportional to the volume $V = L^2l$, exhibits an explicit temperature dependence of order $T^3$.
+Now we can reformulate equation \eqref{eq65} in the following manner

-Surprisingly, the equation presented above reveals that the HLN effectively quantifies distillable entanglement by eliminating the thermal contribution in low-temperature conditions.
-This characteristic stands as a universal trait of entanglement negativity within finite-temperature mixed states.
+The above equation reveals that the HLN effectively quantifies distillable entanglement by eliminating the thermal contribution in low-temperature limit.
+This feature represents a universally observed characteristic of entanglement negativity in mixed states at finite temperatures.